kittykatattack/learningPixi/README.md

   for (var i = 0; i < numberOfBlobs; i++) {

     //Make a blob
-    var blob = new PIXI.Sprite.fromFrame("blob.png");
+    var blob = new Sprite.fromFrame("blob.png");

     //Space each blob horizontally according to the `spacing` value.
     //`xOffset` determines the point from the left of the screen
-    //at which the first blob should be added. var x = spacing * i + xOffset;
+    //at which the first blob should be added var x = spacing * i + xOffset;

-    //Give the blob a random y position var y = randomInt(0, stage.height - blob.height);
+    //Give the blob a random y position
+    //(`randomInt` is a custom function - see below) var y = randomInt(0, stage.height - blob.height);

     //Set the blob's position